Shreyansh-saagar/Shreyansh-saagar/README.md

 ###

-<p align="center">A skilled and highly focused Computer Science Student who is looking to utilize his interpersonal skills to help achieve business goals.
-Excellent analytical and developmental skills for a SDE role with flare of UI designing.
+<p align="center">Experienced Software Developer with a strong background in UI design, proficient in Angular 17, NestJs, Typescript, and Node.js.
+Proven track record in developing engaging web applications that enhance user interaction and productivity.
+Skilled in graphic design, cloud computing, and agile methodologies.
+Successfully designed and implemented projects like Youth Verse and Shrey Cars, showcasing expertise in modern web development and seamless data integration.
+Seeking to leverage technical and creative expertise in a dynamic development role.
 A Quick learner and problem solver with good Communication skills.<br><br>⚡ Fun fact I can write code that executes flawlessly, but when it comes to love, my romantic gestures are as smooth as a runtime error...with a touch of sarcastic charm.</p>

 ###
 <img align="right" alt="Coding" width="280" height="250" src="https://media.tenor.com/images/c532a69a5978f7cfb2fc2b6ab24ebcfe/tenor.gif">